 How do you communicate with parents?

-Staff and management are always available to discuss any matter regarding your child and preschool.
-We recommend you make an appointment, so that you and your child’s teachers can discuss your child without interruption.
+Staff and management are always available to discuss any matter regarding your child and centre.
+We recommend that you make an appointment so that teachers can be available without interruption

 What are your policies around health and safety?